PerttuHamalainen/LLMCode/readme.md

 LLMs like ChatGPT can conduct a form of qualitative analysis out of the box: Just paste your data to the chat, and ask ChatGPT to identify themes.
 However, this has two major problems:

 * All data must fit the maximum context size.
+* The results may have errors.
+For instance, the LLM may simply neglect large parts of your data.
 * Evaluating the quality and correctness of the results is hard.
-Often, ChatGPT may simply neglect large parts of your data.

 LLMCode addresses the problems above:
 * LLMCode only requires that a single coded text and the coding examples fit the context.
+* LLMCode systematically processes the data chunk-by-chunk (e.g., paragraph of interview text), ensuring that equal attention is paid to all data.
 * LLMCode allows comparing the results to human-annotated data both quantitatively and qualitatively, which helps in both evaluating the severity of the LLM errors.
-Furthermore, the error analysis often reveals inconsistencies and mistakes in the human-annotations.
+Furthermore, the error analysis often reveals inconsistencies and mistakes in the human-annotations, allowing one to improve one's manual coding and analysis.